Stampedes in Nigeria highlight deepening crises – DW – 12/24/2024

 The situation, experts warn, threatens to erode the nation's fragile stability unless urgent measures are taken.

-Bonat Daniel, a renowned finance expert and a former senior accountant at the Nigerian Shippers Council, a government agency, is no stranger to the intricacies of Nigeria's economic framework.
+Bonat Daniel, a renowned finance expert and a former senior accountant at the Nigerian Shippers Council, a government agency, is no stranger to the intricacies of the country's economic framework.

 "The problem of this stampede taking place in several places is an indication of how difficult things are now.
-But my opinion is that when it comes to sharing palliatives, people should be more organized," he told DW, drawing from his experiences during the COVID pandemic.
+But my opinion is that, when it comes to sharing palliatives, people should be more organized," he told DW, drawing from his experiences during the coronavirus pandemic.

-Bonat Daniel stressed the importance of proactive measures to prevent chaos during palliative distributions.
-According to him, careful planning and structured processes are crucial to ensuring that aid reaches those in need without risking safety or exacerbating the crisis.
+Daniel stressed the importance of proactive measures to prevent chaos during palliative distributions.
+He said careful planning and structured processes were crucial to ensuring that aid reaches those in need without risking safety or exacerbating the crisis.

-"So if any community any association, any church has any palliatives to share I think the security agencies can be involved and it should be more organized," Daniel added.
+"So if any community any association, any church has any palliatives to share I think the security agencies can be involved and it should be more organized," Daniel said.

-Daniel also advised against heavily publicizing relief efforts, warning that widespread advertisements attract unmanageable crowds.
+Daniel also advised against heavily publicizing relief efforts, warning that widespread advertising attracts unmanageable crowds.

 "The publication and advertisement of these things should be reduced because if you advertise, you will certainly get a multitude that may be difficult to handle.
 This is my candid opinion," he said, emphasizing that discretion and planning are essential to prevent future tragedies.